SneezyG/sneezyg.github.io/README.md

 # tbc-solutions
-A website repo for my business
+A website repo for my tbc business solution